PureStorage-OpenConnect/PureStorageDbaTools/README.md

 ## Restrictions

-- This code assumes that each database resides in its own volume, i.e. there is one window logical volume per database
+- This code assumes that each database resides in a single FlashArray volume, i.e. there is one window logical volume per database
-- The code does not work with database that reside on SQL Server fail over instances
+- The code does not work with database(s) that reside on SQL Server fail over instances
-- The code assumes that the volumes used by all database reside on the same FlashArray
+- All database(s) used when performing a database to database refresh reside on the same FlashArray

 ## Authors